qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ansible-playbook -i ~/openshift-inventory playbooks/adhoc/uninstall.yml
 ```

 If you want to completely wipe the glusterfs clean after you run the uninstall.yml you might have to do a `wipefs -a <device>` on all glusterfs nodes.
-For example you can use this script as a template for a 6 node cluster:
+For example you can use this script as a template for a 6 node gluster cluster:

 You might have volume groups created and wipefs will error out.
 If you want to remove everything then you must wipe the volumes created on the gluster devices on each node or you will not be able to re-install gluster.